 Although the Alhambra Palace is the most visited site in Spain, Granada is not only about the Alhambra.
-Granada is also celebrated old Arabic quarter of Albayzin, popular caves of the gypsy quarter of Sacromonte, charming narrow cobbled streets, cozy Andalusian tapas bars and much more!
+Granada is also celebrated old Arabic quarter of Albayzin, popular caves of the gypsy quarter of Sacromonte, charming narrow cobbled streets, cozy Andalusian tapas bars, and much more!

-Needless to say, Granada is not only one of the best places to visit in south of Spain.
+Needless to say, Granada is not only one of the best places to visit in the south of Spain.
 It is also one of the best cities in Spain to visit!!

 Best things to do in Granada Spain: